A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

-In the one-dimensional case, the previously derived bounds have convenient closed-form expressions, due to the specific form of the covariance matrix $C(\Delta)$.
-In particular, the bounds for the Lie-Trotter splitting no longer depend on $\Delta_0$.
-The following (asymptotic) bounds for the second moment of the splitting methods are obtained. \begin{corollary} Let Assumption \ref{(A3)} hold and let $\widetilde{X}^{\textrm{LT}}(t_i)$ and $\widetilde{X}^{\textrm{S}}(t_i)$ be the Lie-Trotter and Strang splitting defined through \eqref{SP1_FHN} and \eqref{SP3_FHN}, respectively.
-Further, let Assumption \ref{(A4.2)} be satisfied, $d=1$, $\Sigma=\sigma>0$ and $A=-a<0$.
-Then it holds that
+Thus, due to the specific form of \eqref{eq:OU_C}, the previously derived bound can be expressed in closed-form for any time $t_i$.
+In particular, the following (asymptotic) bound for the second moment of the splitting method \eqref{SP1_FHN} is obtained. \begin{corollary}[Closed-form (asymptotic) second moment bound] Let $d=1$, $\Sigma=\sigma>0$ and \text{$A=-a<0$}.
+Further, let $\widetilde{X}^{\textrm{LT}}(t_i)$ be the splitting method defined through \eqref{SP1_FHN}, and let Assumption~\ref{assum:f_additional} be satisfied.
+Then, it holds that